onepointsixtwo/SpringDistributedTransactionsSimple/README.md

 # Distributed Transactions

 This is a project to demonstrate distributed transactions management in Spring Boot.
-It uses JPA to manage database insertions into a PostGreSQL database running on the same machine and uses Spring's transaction management annotations along with a transaction manager configuration to ensure that when performing a transaction against a data source either all insertions fail or succeed, but there is never a state where one succeeds and the other fails.
+It uses JPA to manage database insertions into a PostgreSQL database running on the same machine and uses Spring's transaction management annotations along with a transaction manager configuration to ensure that when performing a transaction against a data source either all insertions fail or succeed, but there is never a state where one succeeds and the other fails.